Table for Six: Release

 The film was initially planned to be released on 1 February 2022 but was postponed until 8 September 2022 due to the COVID-19 pandemic.
 It was selected at the 24th edition of Far East Film Festival held from 22 April 2022 to 30 April 2022.

 It was invited at the 21st New York Asian Film Festival, where it was screened at Asia Society on July 23 for its North American premiere.

 Reception

 Box office

 Table for Six has grossed a total of US$19.75 million worldwide combining its box office gross from Hong Kong (US$5.53), and China (US$15.79 million).

 As of 25 September 2022 the film is the second highest-grossing, Hong Kong-produced film released in the year 2022 with gross of HK$42,961,378.

-In the five weeks since the opening of the film, the cumulative box office exceeded 74.54 million Hong Kong dollars, breaking the box office record of Anita of 62.52 million, becoming the No. 3 highest-grossing Chinese film in Hong Kong.
+In the five weeks since the opening of the film, the cumulative box office exceeded 74.54 million Hong Kong dollars, breaking the box office record of Anita of 62.52 million, becoming the third highest-grossing domestic film in Hong Kong at that time.